KuraideWolfie/ECU-3700/App/README.md

 Notes:
 - To appropriately compile the program, have the postgresql JAR file in the same directory as the source files on compilation.
 Furthermore, it is assumed you have an 'out' directory to compile to
+- Lines in an input file, given using  `in <file>`, that start with a '#' are ignored during preload